ZacharyPax/WatchtowerStack/README.md

 The Watchtower Stack comprises several key virtual machines:

    - Vashti: Houses the Prometheus Database, which collects real-time information from mission-critical servers, including RAM, CPU, Network, Disk, Windows Services, and more.
-It also contains HTTPd for piping data into Elasticsearch.
+This virtual machine also runs Apache for piping data into Elasticsearch via Watchtower Observatory and Watchtower Sankey Generator.

    - Jehoahaz: Contains Grafana for alerting, which allows the creation of custom alerts from Prometheus and Elastic and sends alerts to Discord, Teams, email, and more.
+The "single pane of glass" for all main Watchtower databases.

    - Hezekiah: Houses the Wazuh Stack, which monitors endpoint events.
 Custom rules allow for monitoring directories, file tampering, etc. Alerts to email and SMS via email-to-SMS relay services.
 Wazuh FIM facilitates VirusTotal cryptographic hash inspection on non-whitelisted downloaded files.
 It also contains Postfix to integrate with Microsoft 365.